clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/is_existing_by_xpath.md

 # BrowserTab.is_existing_by_xpath
 ***def is_existing_by_xpath(
         self,
-        locator: str,
+        xpath: str,
         timeout: int = 30
     ) -> bool***

-In current opened browser, check whether the ui element exist or not by the given xpath locator.
+In current opened browser, check whether the ui element exist or not by the given xpath.

 **Parameters:**
-    &emsp;**locator[Required]**: str
+    &emsp;**xpath[Required]**: str
-        &emsp;&emsp; the xpath locator of the element to find.
+        &emsp;&emsp; the xpath of the element to find.
     &emsp;**timeout**: int
         &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.